erandiganepola/wso2-cloud-flutter-demo/README.md

 As discussed in the introduction, when developing SSO mobile applications securely, authorization code grant with PKCE flow is recommended to mitigate the effects of authorization code interception attacks.
 Therefore PKCE will make authorization flow more secure by providing a way to generate a code-verifier and code challenge that are used when requesting the access token so that an attacker who intercepts the authorization code can’t make use of the stolen authorization-code.

 - ### Choosing a cross platform mobile application framework [Flutter](https://flutter.dev/) and [React Native](https://reactnative.dev) frameworks are the leading contenders while React Native is more matured and Flutter is better in performance with more support for native components.
 Experts have predicted that Flutter will be the future of mobile application development.
 Furthermore Flutter has an 'AppAuth' library named ['flutter_appauth'](https://pub.dev/packages/flutter_appauth) which handles the 'authorization code with PKCE' flow.
 Considering those reasons and after comparing both frameworks, we decided to use Flutter to develop this mobile application.
+Please refer this article for more details on [Flutter vs React Native vs Native Comparison](https://medium.com/swlh/flutter-vs-react-native-vs-native-deep-performance-comparison-990b90c11433)

 Flutter framework uses Google's [Dart](https://dart.dev) language.
 It is used to develop for multiple platforms such as mobile, desktop, server, and web applications.